davidedc97/UniverCity/README.md

 Our team was composed by:

 - Davide Di Campi -
-  Client-Server interaction.
+  Client-Server (WebApp and MobileApp) interaction.
-  WebApp Logic Developers.
+  WebApp Logic Development.
-  JavaScript Developers
+  JavaScript and Dart Developer

 - Riccardo Pagliuca -
-  AWS and Document Upload, Download and MashUp Developers.
+  AWS and Document Upload, Download and MashUp Development.
-  Javascript and Python Developers
+  Javascript and Python Developer

 - Michele Dilollo -
-  AWS, Metadata and Users' Server Manager Developers.
-DB Management.
+  AWS, Metadata and Users' Server Manager.
+DB Manager.
-  JavaScript Developers (NodeJS) and Postgres Manager
+  JavaScript Developer (NodeJS) and Postgres Manager

 - Lucian Medrihan -
   WebApp Designer.
-  BootStrap 4 and PHP Developers
+  BootStrap 4 and PHP Developer

 - Tiziano Colagrossi -
   MobileApp and WebApp Designer.
-  Dart and Bootstrap 4 Developers
+  Dart and Bootstrap 4 Developer

 ## What is UniverCity
 UniverCity is a platform where everyone, students and teacher, can share and search for notes written in any format (hand-written or formatted text and many others).